SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/misc.md

 »⟮A language⟯« is a ⟮specific kind⟯ of ⟮structured⟯ ⟮communication system⟯.
 »⟮Language⟯« (⟮ability⟯) is the ability to ⟮use (a) language(s) to communicate⟯.
 »⟮Language⟯« (⟮occurence⟯) is ⟮an instance of⟯ use of ⟮language (ability)⟯.

+A pragmatic-only linguistic item (my term) is a lexical item that (almost) exclusively serves a pragmatic function.